cjar95/Investigating-Reinforcement-Learning/README.md

 The Cart-Pole Problem, Frozen Lake Problem & Temporal Difference python files run on python 3.7.13

 Python 3.7.13 was necessary to use the TensorFlow library.
-To run both create a new environment following the tutorial below.
+To run both successfully one must create a new environment following the tutorial below.
+Once this is accomplished all python files will run correctly and can run simultaneously.

 **To run python 3.7.13 please follow this tutorial https://www.guru99.com/download-install-tensorflow.html